Mormon handcart pioneers: 1856: Willie and Martin handcart companies

 The last two handcart companies of 1856 departed late from England.
 The ship Thornton, carrying the emigrants who became the Willie Company, left England on May 4.
 The leader of the Latter-day Saints on the ship was James G. Willie.
 Horizon departed eleven days later, carrying the emigrants who later formed the Martin Company.
 The late departures may have been the result of difficulties in procuring ships in response to the unexpected demand.

 With slow communications in the era before the transatlantic telegraph, the church's agents in Iowa City were not expecting the additional emigrants and made frantic preparations for their arrival.
 When the emigrants arrived in Iowa City, no handcarts had been built, and three weeks were spent hastily assembling the carts and outfitting the companies.
-When the companies reached Florence, additional time was lost making repairs to the poorly built carts.
+When the companies reached Omaha, additional time was lost making repairs to the poorly built carts.
 Emigrant John Chislett describes the problems with the carts:

-Prior to the Willie Company departing Florence, the company met to debate if they should continue the journey immediately or wait for the spring.
+Prior to the Willie Company departing Omaha, the company met to debate if they should continue the journey immediately or wait for the spring.
 Because the emigrants were unfamiliar with the trail and the climate, they deferred to the returning missionaries and church agents.
 One of the returning missionaries, Levi Savage, urged them to spend the winter in Nebraska.
 He warned them that they could not travel "with a mixed company of aged people, women, and little children, so late in the season without much suffering, sickness, and death."
 All of the other church elders argued that the trip should go forward, expressing optimism that the company would be protected by divine intervention.
-Some members of the company, perhaps as many as 100, decided to spend the winter in Florence or in Iowa, but the majority, about 404 in number (including Savage) continued the journey west.
-The Willie Company left Florence on August 17 and the Martin Company on August 27.
+Some members of the company, perhaps as many as 100, decided to spend the winter in Omaha, Nebraska or in Iowa, but the majority, about 404 in number (including Savage) continued the journey west.
+The Willie Company left Omaha on August 17 and the Martin Company on August 27.
 Two ox-wagon trains, led by captains W.B.
 Hodgett and John A. Hunt, followed the Martin Company.

 Near Wood River, Nebraska, a herd of bison caused the Willie Company's cattle to stampede, and nearly 30 cattle were lost.
 Left without enough cattle to pull all of the wagons, each handcart was required to take on an additional 100 lb of flour.
 In early September, Richards, returning from Europe where he had served as the church's mission president, passed the emigrant companies.
 Richards counseled the emigrants to be faithful and obedient to their leaders, and promised that the Lord would open a way for them to "get to Zion in safety."
 Richards and the 12 returning missionaries who accompanied him, traveling in carriages and light wagons pulled by horses and mules, pressed on to Utah to obtain assistance for the emigrants.